 Consumer research identifies preferences, attitudes, and behaviors of customers on a wide variety of topics across both the country and the globe.
 Those insights?
 Priceless.
 It’s never been easier to make the connection between a topic and an audience and put a human interest spin on it in order to make it relevant.

-Another foolproof way to tap into the newscycle?
-By using new or updated data to your advantage.
+What’s another foolproof way to tap into the news cycle?
+Using hard data to craft quality content campaigns.
 Data opens the door to boundless content opportunities, including year-over-year comparisons and year-specific pieces.
 But with so many data sources out there, finding one that lends itself to newsworthy content can feel overwhelming.

 Journalists love data because data is hard to dispute.
 News consumers want to see cold hard facts.
 When you use data and analyze data in your content and pitch it to journalists and editors, you’re taking much of the legwork needed to produce their stories and handing content to them on a silver platter.